-

 15: Johnny on a Corner in Vietnam

 While my dad was attending a church conference in Saigon during the Vietnam war, there standing on the corner was my cousin Johnny Johnson (on left), also serving in the war.
-Just as I was entering my teenage years, my dad—who had built a career in the Army—was deployed to Vietnam during the height of… Continue reading
+(Above image by ChatGPT) Just as I was entering my teenage years, my dad—who had built a career in the Army—was deployed to Vietnam Continue reading

 14: Horseback Across The Valley of the Sun

 William Reed Jamison – Mission to Mexico.
 He spent much of his time in the Phoenix Valley of Arizona.
-[Image by ChatGPT] When I was growing up, I spent a couple of summers working on my Grandpa Jamison’s mink farm in Franklin, Idaho.
+When I was growing up, I spent a couple of summers working on my Grandpa Jamison’s mink farm in Franklin, Idaho.
 During that time, I got to know him quite well.
-One thing… Continue reading
+One thing that always stood Continue reading

 13: ‘Doctor Woman’ – A Midwife at Sea

 Christianna Gregory Reed, a midwife and child caretaker sailed with her family on the ship Brooklyn from New York to California in 1846.
-[Image by ChatGPT] February 4,1846, 238 pioneers from The Church of Jesus Christ of Latter-day Saints boarded the Brooklyn for an extraordinary journey.
+February 4,1846, 238 pioneers from The Church of Jesus Christ of Latter-day Saints boarded the Brooklyn for an extraordinary journey.
 Their mission?
-To sail 24,000 miles, a journey that… Continue reading
+To sail 24,000 miles, a journey that would take them Continue reading

 12: Around Our Neighborhood and Across The Plains